mfindley/Mayfly_ContinuousTemperatureLogger/README.md

   * The Serial Monitor should output the current date-time set on the Mayfly.
 If you are unsatisfied with the results or you missed the reference time, change the "target time" (`DateTime dt()`) in the code, upload the sketch to the Mayfly and try again.

-At this point, the RTC is set but if you were to turn the Mayfly off and back on or press the `Reset` button a second time, the time would revert to the time we set in `DateTime dt()`.
+At this point, the RTC is set but if you were to turn the Mayfly off and back on or press the `Reset` button a second time, the time would revert to the time we set in `rtc.SetDateTime(dt)`.
 We want to change that line of code so that the time is NOT SET AGAIN in the `setup()` function.

-Close the Serial Monitor and return the the line where we set the date-time (`DateTime dt();`).
+Close the Serial Monitor and return to the line where we set the date-time (`rtc.setDateTime(dt); `).
 Use two slashes in front of the line of code so it looks like the following:

-`// DateTime dt(2011, 11, 10, 15, 18, 0, 5);`
+`//    rtc.setDateTime(dt); //Adjust date-time as defined 'dt' above`

   * Compile and upload again by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from then menu.
   * Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
 Make sure the "`baud`" rate option at the bottom right side of the window is set to "`57600`".